Rick Clements - Writer, Speaker

 He has written two books (

-The Meaning of the World Is Love and The Book of Love: Brief Meditations), and he has also written articles for Word on Fire, Catholic World Report, and Crisis.
+The Meaning of the World Is Love and The Book of Love: Brief Meditations), and he has also written articles for Catholic World Report, Crisis, Word on Fire, and his Substack newsletter, "Beauty-Goodness-Truth".

 Rick has a Ph.D. in clinical psychology from Purdue University and a certificate in lay ecclesial ministry from the Catholic Diocese of Gary.